MATTEO STELLA DANCE ARTS - Production #1 NEW WORK

 MATTEO LEVAGGI - Production

-Open Skin concept: Matteo Levaggi
+Open Skin concept: Matteo Levaggi NEW WORK

 Open Skin draws inspiration from a work by Twyla Tharp that I had originally intended to acquire for BTT, in collaboration with the artistic direction at the time.
 Initially conceived for three women dressed in black leotards and boots, this work serves here as a point of departure for a personal reinterpretation.